We review the Oakley Radar EV Path Sunglasses and why they may be the best cycling frame!

 One big upside to the Jawbreaker is the glaring difference between the pairs: the bottom rim/”jaw”.
 Not only does this aid in wind deflection and potential added protection, but simply handling of the pair.
 Every time you remove and replace it on your face, every surface you set it down upon.
 A sense of delicacy goes away with the Jawbreaker vs. the half-rim shield bunch.

 Do adjustable stems really matter?
 To be honest I don’t see the point of the shorter stem settings since that should make them looser.
 If anything I find the advantage of the Jawbreaker’s stem design to be that they’re already thinner/flatter.
-Therefore more likely fit under TT helmets and headsets.
-Maybe there are advantages realized in practice to run shorter (full face helmets, perhaps?).
+Therefore more likely to fit under TT helmets and headsets.
+Maybe there are advantages realized in practice to run shorter (full-face helmets, perhaps?).

 Yet when you sum it all up, the complexity of the Jawbreaker isn’t an issue.
 Once you’re set, and we’re talking about a $30 difference in retail pricing.
 So if anything, fit is the prevailing factor in deciding between the two pairs.
 If that’s even, then comes down to which one you think looks cooler.
 It’s just hard to go wrong.

 If I personally could only pick one to set off with, it would be the Jawbreaker.
-But again that really doesn’t imply anything negative about the Radar EV.
+But again that really doesn’t imply anything negative about the Radar EV Path.

 It may look like Oakley toned down from their radical aesthetic, yet the original M-Frame really had little going on in that department save for paint-jobs.
 And yet, it became immensely popular, applicable, and imitated worldwide.
 If you make more out of less, it’s more impressive from an engineering standpoint.